Storm Barry cuts half U.S. Gulf Coast oil output, flooding fears close coastal refinery

 The storm prompted Anadarko Petroleum Corp , Chevron Corp , Royal Dutch Shell Plc and others to move staff out of the path of the storm and many halted production, according to company reports.

-Crude futures, which rose more than 4% on Wednesday, settled at $60.20 a barrel, down 23 cents on the day but near a six-week high.
+U.S. crude futures, which rose more than 4% on Wednesday, settled at $60.20 a barrel on Thursday, down 23 cents on the day but near a six-week high.
 Gasoline futures slipped a fraction.

 The National Weather Service issued a hurricane warning for part of the Louisiana coast by Friday night and projected landfall over the state's central or southeastern coast.